Here is a list of winter sports you can enjoy in Washington State, including popular sports such as skiing, ice skating, and snowboarding.

 Ice Skating

-During the winter holiday season December-January, several temporary ice skating rinks open around the Puget Sound region.
-These ice skating rinks are open varying times from Thanksgiving to Ground Hog Day:
+During the winter holiday season December-January, several temporary ice-skating rinks open around the Puget Sound region.
+These ice-skating rinks are open varying times from Thanksgiving to Ground Hog Day:

 If ice skating appeals to you no matter what season, listed below are places where you can strap on some blades and glide across the ice year-around.
 (Listed north to south throughout the Puget Sound region)

 - Everett Angel of the Winds Arena Ice Rink offers public skating sessions as well as skating lessons and hockey for all ages.
-Public skate: $10/person, includes skate rental.
-Discount: Save $1 on selected evenings.
-Save more with a 7-session punch card or 6-month pass.

 - Mountlake Terrace Olympic View Arena does not offer public skating.
 The arena is a full-time ice sports training facility offering junior and adult hockey and figure skating.
-Cost: $15/session drop-in.
-Discount: $11-$13 with a punch card.

 Return to top (list of winter sports)

-Snow Play: snow ball fights, building snowmen or forts, sledding and tubing
+Snow Play: snowball fights, building snowmen or forts, sledding and tubing

 - Snowmobile Sno-Parks are open to both motorized and non-motorized winter recreation.